rfrancotechnologies/k8s-memguardian/README.md

 MemGuardian will check the memory consumed by containers periodically.
 If the POD has some annotations, it will delete the pod when it requires more memory than configured.

-This might sound like a liveness probe, but there are several differences:
+This might sound like a memory limit, but there are several differences:

-- LivenessProbe just consider each POD individually.
+- Limits consider each POD individually.
 MemGuardian will not delete a POD unless every POD in the same controller (replicaset, daemonset, ...) are in READY status, reducing the DoS (Denial of Service) probability.
-- LivenessProbe performs a `kill -9`, which allows no control.
+- Limits perform a `kill -9`, which allows no control.
 MemGuardian will delete a POD in the same way as `kubectl delete pod`, which performs a `kill -15` and wait configured grace periods and so on.
 - In addition, MemGuardian won't remove more than one POD per controller in each loop to avoid DoS.
 It prefers to retain the PODs for longer than create DoS.

 # Usage